Hildegarht1/Flight-Delay-Prediction/README.md

 # ✈️ Flight Delay Prediction

-Machine learning model that predicts flight delays using historical data from New York airports.
-Achieves **59.33% accuracy** using logistic regression.
+Machine learning project that predicts flight delays using historical data from New York airports.
+The current model uses a random forest classifier and an interactive Streamlit dashboard.

+## 📘 Full Documentation

+For a detailed explanation of the project, design choices, KPI rationale, tech stack, and interview Q&A, see [docs/PROJECT_DOCUMENTATION.md](docs/PROJECT_DOCUMENTATION.md).

 ## 🚀 Quick Start